 Sundays, June 4th & 18th, July 16th, August 20th from 10 am to 1 pm

 Sundays, September 17th, October 1st & 15th, November 5th from 1 pm to 4 pm

 To stay up-to-date with times & activities for the drop-in work parties, sign up for our email list by sending a message to our Coordinator at firstname.lastname@example.org, and/or ‘like’ our Facebook page and keep an eye out for upcoming events.

 This program is for folks who really want to zero in on learning about specific aspects of fruit tree care, such as nutrition, pest & disease management and pruning.
 These volunteers will be mixing and applying holistic sprays, pruning trees and monitoring diseases & pests according to the season.
 They will be working closely with the Coordinator to implement the holistic tree care plan for the Orchard, which is based on the book The Holistic Orchard: Tree Fruits & Berries the Biological Way by Michael Phillips (book not provided).

 Apprentices meet 1-2 times per month on a set day during the week (to be determined, based on applicants schedules), and are required to commit for at least a three month period from February to October.
 There is a simple application here.
-Please submit an application by Feb 28th 2017.
+We will accept applications on a rolling basis.
 For more questions about this volunteer opportunity please email the Coordinator at email@example.com

 These are folks who are interested in diving into in a specific aspect of the Orchard for at least one season.
 This could be anything from compost building, to heritage collection documentation, hosting tours or school groups, or helping plan community events!
 Or, if you just want to come by and water the flowers every week that is fantastic too!
 More potential roles are listed below, but let your imagination go.
 Is there something that really excites you at the Welland Orchard?
 Get in touch and we’ll do our best to support you.